seattlefurby17/video-store-consumer/README.md

 ## Learning Goals

 - Use React to build a dynamic and attractive user interface
-- Organize the behavior of a complex SPA
+- Organize the behavior of a complex SPA (single-page application)
 - Independently research and integrate a new technology
 - Remember how Rails works
 - Own both ends of an API